martreyz/jquery/README.md

 # JQuery learning

-## This repository contains all exercises and examples given in Udemy "Complete JavaScript development Bootcamp 2020 with projects" by Mohammed Khan.
+This repository contains all exercises and examples given in Udemy "Complete JavaScript development Bootcamp 2020 with projects" by Mohammed Khan.

-### Following is detailed the course content:
+### Course content:

 - Introduction to JQuery
 - How to embed jQuery and detecting onclicks